ArrowGEV: Grounding Events in Video via Learning the Arrow of Time: Experiments

 To quantify temporal directionality, we evaluate \ours on both the time-sensitive subset and the insensitive subset.
 For the time-sensitive subset, a larger TDD indicates better temporal directionality understanding, as the model is less likely to associate meaning-changing timestamps in the backward video with the event.
 Conversely, for the insensitive subset, a smaller TDD score reflects better temporal directionality understanding, as it suggests the model consistently recognizes events in both forward and backward videos.

-As illustrated in Figure~\ref{fig: performance_confusion}, \ours achieves a dramatic improvement over the base model in the time-sensitive and time-insensitive subsets.
+As illustrated in Figure~\ref{fig: performance_confusion}, \ours achieves a substantial improvement over the base model in the time-sensitive and time-insensitive subsets.
 For time-sensitive subsets (upper row), the TDD score increases markedly, demonstrating that \ours successfully discriminates semantics that diverge under temporal reversal.
 Conversely, on the time-insensitive subset (bottom row), \ours achieves a significant reduction in TDD.
 This reduction confirms that the model maintains consistent localization across temporal flips, ensuring robust performance regardless of event directionality.
 These results indicate that \ours instills a deeper and more robust understanding of temporal directionality in VLMs.
-We further provide a case study in Appendix~\ref{sec: case_study}.